 - Like with acute injuries, icing, and compression can offer relief.
 If you can safely do so, the limited use of acetaminophen (Tylenol) or ibuprofen (Motrin) can diminish pain.

 - If symptoms persist for more than a few weeks, you may benefit from a medical evaluation.

 - Often results from arthritis or chronic tendon conditions.

 - Rest the foot as much as possible avoiding activities that worsen the pain.

 - If you have swelling, icing the area may be helpful.
 If you can safely do so, the careful use of acetaminophen or ibuprofen can be helpful.

 - If you can comfortably do so, try some gentle stretching exercises.

 - Remember the shoewear basics, look for wear and a good fit and consider a replacement, but also be aware that new or expensive shoes often will not solve these problems.

-Working on your feet all day can do a number on your feet, legs, and back.
-At OAH, we specialize in treating our patients with the very best care.
-From foot injuries resulting from an ankle sprain, fractures, arthritis, deformity (bunions, flat feet), nerve compression, and other less common ailments, we provide surgical and non-surgical options to relieve your pain and make sure you can move with confidence.
+Working on your feet all day can do a number on your ankles, legs, and back.
+At OAH, we specialize in treating foot & ankle patients with the very best care.
+From ankle sprains and fractures, to arthritis and deformities (bunions, flat feet), we provide surgical and non-surgical options to relieve your pain and get you back to moving with confidence.
 Step it up and come on over to OAH!